Pistachio Cookies

 Instructions

-- Add the ground almonds, oats, melted butter, honey and egg and pulse a few times to mix well.
-The mixture will be fairly sticky.
+- Add the oats, melted butter, honey, egg and salt and pulse several times until the mixture looks like a thick paste.
+It will be fairly sticky.

 Notes